iamkanishka/HTML-Practice/Readme.md

 4. HTML Attributes | Boolean Attributes.
 Learn about the Attribute names and attribute values - HTML
 5. Understand the HTML Page Document Structure like Doctype, Html, Head, Title - HTML.
 6. Understand about HTML Entities for Special characters in Content | Writing HTML Comments - HTML
+7. Metadata in HTML | Learn different Metadata Elements used in Head Element - HTML